jessicarush/react-notes/jsx.md

 ```
 Note at <https://babeljs.io/repl> you can type in your JSX code to see what it actually transpiles to.

-JSX is more strict than HTML in that if the html element doesn't have an explicit closing tag, you *must* include the `/` at the end of the standalone tag. e.g `<input type="text" />`.
+JSX is much more strict than HTML in that if the html element doesn't have an explicit closing tag, you *must* include the `/` at the end of the standalone tag. e.g `<input type="text" />`.

 We should also always stick with double quotes when typing attributes or properties (see [properties.md](properties.md)).